 Stealth is used whenever a character wants to do something without being noticed.
 Shoplifting, picking pockets, moving quietly while staying hidden from sight, peforming sleight-of-hand tricks, and using misdirection to focus someone’s attention anywhere except the thief are all examples of Stealth.
-To try and be stealthy, a character rolls their Stealth die code and modifies it by Agility.
+To try and be stealthy, a character rolls their Stealth die code.

 Whenever someone might notice something sneaky going on, they make a perception check.
-When a character wants to notice something, they roll their Perception die code and modify it by their wisdom score.
+When a character wants to notice something, they roll their Perception die code.

 As always, the highest total wins.
 So, if the thief rolls higher, then he continues on, unnoticed.
 However, if the observer rolls higher, he catches the thief in the act (and probably calls for the guard).
 Ties are awarded to the observer, although players may spend a karma point to win the contest, instead.